HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 Mellanox Connect X4 NIC ports 0 are connected to Mellanox switches 8-12.

+# CPU Server (wo RDMA NIC) Configuration (CPU06-CPU09)

+IPMI ports are connected to MGT switch port 13-16 with IP address of 192.168.30.6-9/16.

+First Ethernet ports are connected to MGT switch port 17-20.
+DHCP.

 # MaaS Server

 MaaS server provides baremetal server as a service, DNS service and DHCP service.